Politician (novel)

 Politician is a novel by Piers Anthony published in 1985.

 Plot summary

-Politician is a novel in which Hope Hubris enters Jovian politics.
+Politician is a novel in which Hope Hubris becomes involved in Jovian politics.

 Reception

 Dave Langford reviewed Politician for White Dwarf #74, and stated that "Anthony [...] is handing out personal political solutions to contemporary matters, which is wearying since you're constantly translating back into twentieth-century terms.
 His heart's in the right place, but the ending is a cop-out, with the constitution being set aside owing to Hubris' immense popular support.
 Oh yeah?"